HussainAther/philosophy/neuro/braincomputer.md

-# The brain-computer interface
+# The brain-computer analogy

 Brains are only like computers in a specific abstract sense.
-We can take apart this analogy in the context of the brain-computer interface to determine knowledge for philosophy, neuroscience, artificial intelligence, and other research areas.
+We can take apart this analogy in the context of the brain-computer analogy to determine knowledge for philosophy, neuroscience, artificial intelligence, and other research areas.
 It's very harmful in many ways to treat the nervous system as the hardware in such a way that we need to understand the cognitive science as software when we don't understand the limitations of such a metaphor.
 Any theory of anatomical connection we demonstrate in vertebrate nervous systems may give